paralin/Dota2/readme.md

 client = new SteamClient();
 DotaGCHandler.Bootstrap(client);
 dota = client.GetHandler<DotaGCHandler>();

+// ... later when Steam is connected dota.Start();
 ```

 You can register callbacks like any other Steam network functionality from Steamkit.